Monarch Butterfly Facts and How to Help Them Thrive

 The monarch butterfly is the most beautiful and interesting creature in the insect world, and its migration is a source of fascination for many.
 How much do you know about them?
 These 10 facts that will amaze!

-Each spring, millions of monarch butterflies return to their summer breeding grounds in the northeastern U.S. and Canada, a trek of some 3,000 miles from Mexico where they went to escape the cold of winter—a migration that’s one of the greatest natural events on Earth.
+Each spring, millions of monarch butterflies return to their summer breeding grounds in the northeastern U.S. and Canada, a trek of some 3,000 miles from Mexico where they went to escape the cold of winter.
+It is one of the greatest natural events on Earth, and the whole thing runs on a single roadside plant called milkweed.
+Plant a little of it this season and you turn your own yard into a rest stop on that ancient route.

 How much do you know about the monarch butterfly?
-These 10 facts will amaze!
+These 10 facts will amaze, and at the bottom we will walk through how to build a pollinator garden that actually helps them.

 10 Amazing Facts About The Monarch Butterfly